kristiehuang/kristiehuang.github.io/index.markdown

 ---

 ## Hey, I’m Kristie! 👋
-Welcome to my corner of the Internet!
-I’m a full-time dual-degree student at UC Berkeley (go bears), full-time DeFi evangelist, and, most importantly, full-time human being.
+I'm a blockchain geek, UC Berkeley student, and human being. (she/her)

-I use she/her pronouns.
-My curiosities include startups, crypto, diversity/equity/inclusion, and product.
-More recently, though, I’ve been thinking about wellness/happiness, my privilege, solitude, and what it means to be successful.
-I also recently moved into my first ever apartment; please send me your Pinterest boards and favorite houseplant recommendations :)
+My "resumé" curiosities include startups, crypto, diversity/equity/inclusion, and product.
+Beyond work, though, I’ve been reflecting on my wellness/happiness, privilege, solitude, and what it means to be successful.
+Welcome to my corner of the internet :)

 ✨ [More on me](/more-on-me)